The Path of the Flood Trail

 The Path of the Flood Trail is limestone surfaced rail trail open to non-motorized traffic, and can be easily biked or hiked, though there are a few small grades.
 The ends of the trail also include on-road routes.

 The Path of the Flood trail extends from the Johnstown Flood Museum in downtown Johnstown to a trailhead in Ehrenfield Park.
 There are also trailheads located at the Staple Bend Tunnel parking lot and near Mineral Point.

-This entry was posted on Friday, February 25th, 2011 at 11:11 am and is filed under History & Landmarks, Nature & Outdoors.
+This entry was posted on Friday, February 25th, 2011 at 11:11 am by ksekelsky and is filed under History & Landmarks, Nature & Outdoors.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.

 Comments are closed.